evhub/coconut/DOCS.md

 -q, --quiet             suppress all informational output (combine with --display to write runnable code to stdout) -f, --force             force overwriting of compiled Python (otherwise only overwrites when source code or compilation parameters change)
--c, --code code         run a line of Coconut passed in as a string (can also be passed into stdin) -j, --jobs processes    number of additional processes to use (set to 0 to disable multiprocessing) (defaults to the number of processors on your machine)
---jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser
+-c, --code code         run a line of Coconut passed in as a string (can also be passed into stdin) -j, --jobs processes    number of additional processes to use (defaults to 0) (pass 'sys' to use machine default) --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser